bot-app/trading/docs/strategy-callbacks.md

 Simple, time-based order-timeouts can be configured either via strategy or in the configuration in the `unfilledtimeout` section.

-However, freqtrade also offers a custom callback for both order types, which allows you to decide based on custom criteria if an order did time out or not.
+However, trading also offers a custom callback for both order types, which allows you to decide based on custom criteria if an order did time out or not.

 !!!
 Note
     Backtesting fills orders if their price falls within the candle's low/high range.